Angus Peter Campbell

 Angus Peter Campbell (Aonghas P(h)àdraig Caimbeul; born 1954) is a Scottish award-winning poet, novelist, journalist, broadcaster and actor.

 Campbell's works, which are written mainly in Scottish Gaelic, draw heavily upon both Hebridean mythology and folklore and the magic realism of recent Latin American literature.
 In an interview prior to his death, Sorley MacLean called Campbell one of the best living Scottish poets in any language.

-Early life
+Early life and education

 Angus Peter Campbell was born on 29 April 1954 in South Lochboisdale, South Uist.
 His father, Ewan Campbell (Eòghainn Mòr Aonghais Nìll Aonghais Iain Mhòr), was from Ludag.
 His mother, Christina MacDonald (Ciorstaidh Eòghainn Mhòr 'ic Dhòmhnaill 'ic Aonghais 'ic Alastair), was from Garrynamonie.
-His paternal uncle, Neil Campbell (Niall Mòr), was a long serving ferryman between Ludag, Eriskay, and Barra.
+His paternal uncle, Neil Campbell (Niall Mòr), was a long-serving ferryman between Ludag, Eriskay, and Barra.

 In a 2009 interview, Campbell recalled, "My first exposure to ‘Gaelic literature’ may very well have been the birds (the curlews) singing outside our house on the moor, or the sound of the cart taking the peats home, or of our neighbour Eairdsidh Beag playing the bagpipes, or of someone singing in the village.
 I went to primary school in South Uist where ‘official literature’ if you want to put it that way, was hidden between the cover of books and therefore in English.
 ‘Literature’ was Black Beauty and Kidnapped and Treasure Island."

-After attending Gearraidh na Mònadh primary school until the age of 12, Campbell spent his teenage years in Oban, where he was taught by Iain Crichton Smith at Oban High School.
+After attending Garrynamonie primary school until the age of twelve, Campbell spent his teenage years in Oban, where he was taught by Iain Crichton Smith at Oban High School.
 Campbell remains grateful to Smith for having exposed him to international literature at a time and place where such instruction was unusual; William Shakespeare's Hamlet one day, Duncan Ban MacIntyre the next.
 One iconic book of Gaelic poetry that Smith also used in teaching his pupils was William J. Watson's edition of the 16th-century Book of the Dean of Lismore, Campbell later recalled, however, "But as far as I could work out none of the poets in it was still alive.
 No doubt this set me subconsciously thinking that poetry belonged to the dead."